MyTran-GitHub/Student-score-prediction/README.md

 Model Training: Build and train the regression model.
 Model Evaluation: Assess model performance using test data.
 Model Deployment: Deploy the model using a suitable platform.
-MLOps Pipeline: Automate data updates, model retraining, and deployment.

 7. Pipeline
 Data Collection & Preprocessing
 Feature Engineering & Selection
 Model Building & Training
 Model Evaluation & Metrics Calculation

-Model Deployment & Monitoring
-Continuous Integration & Continuous Deployment (CI/CD)
-Model Retraining based on Data Drift
-8. Conclusion
+9. Conclusion
-In this project, we have showcased a comprehensive approach to predict student performance using a regression model and MLOps practices.
+In this project, we have showcased a comprehensive approach to predicting student performance using a regression model.
 By accurately predicting student grades, educational institutions can take proactive measures to support struggling students and enhance overall academic success.